-As much as I love creating nourishing meals at home, I equally love exploring the collective of health driven cafes and restaurants around this creative city.
+As much as I love creating nourishing meals at home, I equally love exploring the collective of health-driven cafes and restaurants around this creative city.
 The movement towards locally sourced, sustainable, organic, and cutting-edge nutrition meals and drinks is a huge source of my inspiration for the meals I create and share at home.
-One of my favourite organic cafes, Ingredients Health Food & Apple Cafe unfortunately closed its doors last year.
-This recipe for Healing Berry Banana Smoothie with Cacao was inspired from it.
-It took me awhile to figure out their secret ingredient which was probably as much as a surprise to me as it will be to you.
+One of my favourite organic cafes, Ingredients Health Food & Apple Cafe, unfortunately, closed its doors last year.
+This recipe for Healing Berry Banana Smoothie with Cacao was inspired by it.
+It took me a while to figure out their secret ingredient which was probably as much as a surprise to me as it will be to you.
 I’ve added a little boost which I am sure they would be in harmony with.

 “Fresh picked berries offer a myriad of health benefits, which are said to come from their deep, rich colour, indicative of their flavonoid content.
 Berries are also a low GI fruit, attributed by the high fibre content of their skin”